 “Sometimes the partner ending the relationship doesn’t quite know themselves why they are ending it – it’s more of a feeling or intuitive urge,” says transformational coach and author Gini Grey.
 “Because I work from an energetic and spiritual perspective with clients, I’ve seen relationships end that made no sense to the client I was working with.”

 Below, Grey describes how to let go of someone you love when you don’t have relationship closure from a spiritual/intuitive perspective.
 And, I added tips from a practical, psychological viewpoint.
-For more help with moving on after a relationship breakup, read Ex-Free: 9 Keys To Freedom After Heartbreak.
+If you’re struggling with the breakup, read How to Be Strong About Not Getting Back Together.

 Notice what messages come when you ask these questions: